 We have decades of experience with environmental group claims and have been involved with some of the most high-profile cases in recent years.
 Some of our cases include:

 As one of the biggest personal injury law firms in the country, we have the expertise and the resources to handle group claims of all sizes and covering a wide range of issues.
-We have 15 offices around the UK so we can help you wherever you are based.
+We have offices across the UK so we can help you wherever you are based.